Files Over Miles: 7 Easy Ways To Share (Without Losing Hair!)

 WeTransfer

-The recipient receives a link that’s active for seven days.
+The recipient gets a download link that stays active for seven days.

 Send Anywhere